607011/COVID-19/README.md

 pipenv run bin/update-data.py
 ```

-This will generate the aforementioned JSON files containing the latest spread date for each country.
+This will generate the aforementioned JSON files containing the latest spread data for each country.

 Now the data is prepared you can prepare the code to being deployed to a webserver.